Proofpoint: Receive and Decrypt Secure Messages

 Viewing Secure Messages from a Mobile Device

 When you receive a secure message, the notification contains a link that you can click to read the secure message on your mobile device.
-The link in the notification is valid for 30 days.
-After 30 days, the link expires and you will need to open the attachment to view the secure message content.
+The link and the attachment in the notification are valid for 30 days.
 Some mobile devices cannot download files while others modify HTML files.
 Since your secure message is sent to you as an HTML attachment, you may not be able to read it on your mobile device after 30 days.